pypa/packaging.python.org/source/glossary.rst

         is also commonly called a "package".
 See :ref:`distribution-package-vs-import-package` for a breakdown of the differences.

+    Installed Project

+        A :term:`Project` that is installed for use with a Python interpreter or :term:`Virtual Environment`,
+        as described in the specicifcation :ref:`recording-installed-packages`.

     Module

         The basic unit of code reusability in Python, existing in one of two